jaeheum/qzmq/demos/README.txt

 * GNU Affero General Public License v.3.
 * Non-AGPL TBD

+Note that `msgqueue.py` and `msgqueue.pl` are copyright (c) 2010-2011 iMatix Corporation and Contributors.
+Their license is [ZeroMQ Guide examples license][zguide-license].

 ---

 Cross-language distributed systems have nothing to do with [Psy's Gangnam Style][gangnam].